Willies Mchunu

 Willies Mchunu (born 11 May 1948) was the 7th Premier of KwaZulu-Natal province in South Africa.
 He was previously a Member of the Executive Council (MEC) for the Department of Transport, Community Safety, and Liaison in the province.
-He is a member of the African National Congress and the former chairperson of the South African Communist Party (SACP) in KwaZulu-Natal and is a member of the Central Committee of the SACP.
-He is seen as a close ally of former South African President Jacob Zuma.
+He was a member of the African National Congress and the former chairperson of the South African Communist Party (SACP) in KwaZulu-Natal (KZN) and was a member of the Central Committee of the SACP.

+He is seen as a close ally of former South African President Jacob Zuma, and resigned from the ANC in 2024 to join Zuma's uMkhonto weSizwe (MK).
+Mchunu was appointed the party's KZN convener.

+He was removed from the position in April 2026 as part of MK's collapsing of provincial structures into the executive.